 Decision-making processes are present at all levels and in all units of an organization as the form of human activity.
 This activity consists of a deliberately determined set of successive actions aimed at performing the act of choice.
 Due to the fact that decision making is defined as a conscious and purposeful action, it requires a certain scope of freedom.
 The freedom of action related to the decision-making process can be referred to as the decision-making freedom.
 The decision-making freedom can be perceived as the space (field) of the decision-maker's ability to act in the process of preparing and making decisions.
 Because the process of preparing and making decisions is dependent on many determinant, the decision making-freedom is also created by them.
-The decision-making freedom can be approached as a variable mediating the impact of the determinants of the decision-making process on the quality of the decisions made.
-The scope of the decision-maker's freedom translates into the course of the decision preparation process as well as the act of choosing the action variant and its consequences.
-A starting point for determining the scope of decision-making freedom may be the multilevel analysis framework.
+The decision-making freedom can be approached as a variable mediating the impact of the decision-maker's freedom translates into the course of the decision preparation process as well as the act of choosing the action variant and its consequences.
+A starting point for determining the scope of decision-making freedom may be the multi-level analysis framework.